 Besides the residence permits granted to refugees, the main types of residence permits in Denmark are based on family reunification and special reasons for staying in Denmark for a limited period (occupation/business, education, traineeship, au pair position, etc.).

-Table 2.3 shows the trend in the total number of residence permits granted in Denmark during the period 2010-2015.
+Table 2.3 shows the trend in the total number of residence permits granted in Denmark during the period from 2011 to 2016.